 It means that you don’t engage with the information you get.

 That’s why activities like reading and listening fall into this category.

 What terrifies me the most, is that the default style of learning, for most of the people, is passive learning.

-“But why does passive learning suck donkey balls?”, you might ask.
+“But why do passive learning activities suck donkey balls?”, you might ask.

 Let’s get to it.

 Why Passive Repetition Sucks and Hinders Your Progress

 Before I get to the science, let me tell you about one friend of mine.
 This story might sound familiar to you.
 Actually, problems of about 90% people who write to me fit perfectly into the following scenario.